2023 Winter Photo Challenge Rules

-The longest nights of the year are at hand, and the Smithsonian Environmental Research Center (SERC) wants to know where YOU find your sources of light and joy.
-Submit your winter photos for our second 12 Nights of Solstice celebration on social media!
-This year's theme is Life While Nature Sleeps.
+The longest nights of the year are at hand, and the Smithsonian Environmental Research Center (SERC) wants to know where YOU find your sources of joy and beauty.
+Submit your winter photos for our third 12 Nights of Solstice celebration on social media!
+This year's theme is All the Colors of Cold.
 For 12 nights starting on the winter solstice Dec.
-21, we'll share positive seasonal inspiration through photos blending the ideas of life, winter, and the natural world.
+21, we'll share positive seasonal inspiration through your photos.
 Six photos will come from the public; six photos will come from Smithsonian staff and volunteers.
-Creative interpretations of the theme encouraged!
+Creative interpretations of the theme encouraged, but photos must be nature-focused (humans and human structures should not be prominent).
 Submit up to three photos with a short description by Dec.
-6, using this photo entry form.
+4, using this photo entry form.

 Send any questions to Kristen Goodhue at GoodhueK@si.edu.